Pindus Mountains mixed forests

 The Pindus Mountains mixed forests constitute a terrestrial ecoregion of Europe according to both the WWF and Digital Map of European Ecological Regions by the European Environment Agency.
 It belongs to the Mediterranean forests, woodlands, and scrub biome, and is in the Palearctic realm.

-The Pindus Mountains mixed forests are situated in the montane parts of the southern Balkans in the wide altitudinal range above 300–500 m.
+The Pindus Mountains mixed forests are situated in the montane parts of the southern Balkans in the wide elevational range above 300–500 m.
 They cover Taygetus on the Peloponnesus in the south, occur in the mountain ranges of Central Greece, Western Macedonia and Epirus (including the Pindus), eastern Albania and the southwestern part of North Macedonia, extend to the Drin River valley in the north and occupy 39,500 km^{2} (15,300 sq. mi) in the three countries.

 The ecoregion is landlocked and surrounded by the Aegean and Western Turkey sclerophyllous and mixed forests (in Greece), Illyrian deciduous forests (in Greece and Albania), Dinaric Mountains mixed forests (in Albania to the north of the Drin) and Balkan mixed forests (in Kosovo, North Macedonia and Greece).

 The climate of the ecoregion is mostly of Köppen's Mediterranean type with hot summers (Csa).